frooti28/Isling-model-statistical-mechanics-/progress/Week of 14th Sept.md

 - decided to revise probablitity from class 11 and 12 before reading more about it
 - simultaneously reading introductory texts on statistical physics

+17/09/25
+- revised probability from class 11 and 12
+- started reading the chapter on probability and statistics from 'Mathematical Methods in the Physical Sciences' by Boas